alan-turing-institute/netts/docs/docs/index.md

 ---

-Netspy is a package and CLI for constructing semantic speech networks from speech transcripts.
+netts is a package and CLI for constructing semantic speech networks from speech transcripts.